patternfly/patternfly-org/packages/v4/patternfly-docs/content/design-guidelines/components/spinner/spinner.md

 **Use a [skeleton](/components/skeleton/react) when:**
 - You know what the populated data is going to look like (even if it results in an empty state).
-- The structure of the data has fully loaded and can be displayed
+- The structure of the data has fully loaded and can be displayed.